Defining a Metric

 Let us now activate the rule.
 Open the rule by clicking it and click on the "Activate" button to turn the rule on.

-The aggregation rule will be now active.
-Note that the aggregation rule ID is now assigned (#15 in this case).
+The aggregation rule is now active.
+Note that the aggregation rule ID is now assigned (#17238 in this case).
 We will use this ID when getting the analysis results from the client SDK.